esmafidan/FridayProj7/README.md

 Prompt to try again if the guess is incorrect
 Farewell message after the correct guess
 If the user says no, print a message and end the program

+### Project 4: Trivia Study Program
+Overview:
+This project is an interactive trivia quiz that displays a series of questions, accepts answers from the user, and provides feedback on correctness.
+A dictionary is used to store questions and answers.

+Expectations:

+Use a dictionary to store questions as keys and answers as values.
+Use a for loop to go through each question, prompting the user for their answer.
+Provide feedback on whether each answer is correct, building knowledge of dictionary and looping structures.

+Notes:
+Define a dictionary with trivia questions as keys and their correct answers as values Display a greeting message
+Loop through each question and answer in the dictionary Display the question to the user
+Prompt the user to input their answer
+Check if the user's answer matches the correct answer (case-insensitive) Display a farewell message after all questions are answered